-- Be aware – everyone (including companies located within the U.S.) is required to comply – because you may have people who live (or just happen to be in the EU) who visit your website, comment on a post, etc. You may be thinking, “I don’t have clients outside of the U.S., why do I need to worry about this?”
-You can’t control who visits your website.
-So, you are required to comply.
-Just by the simple act of visiting your website, you are collecting information (think Google Analytics, Facebook Pixel, IP addresses, etc.).
+- Be aware that everyone (including companies located within the U.S.) is required to comply, because you may have people who live (or just happen to be in the EU) who visit your website, comment on a post, etc. You may be thinking, “I don’t have clients outside of the U.S., why do I need to worry about this?”
+You can’t control who visits your website (not without some advanced knowledge of how to do so, IF you really want to do this).
+So, you (just like all other businesses) are required to comply.
+Remember, just by the simple act of visiting your website, you are collecting information (think Google Analytics, Facebook Pixel, IP addresses, etc.).

 - Companies located within the EU, even if all their clients are U.S.-based (as an example) must also comply.
 The GDPR was set up to protect all information going in and out of the EU.

-Take it in baby steps like we did (as far as the email opt-in portion of our website is concerned) so it’s not so scary:
+Take it in baby steps as we did so it’s not so scary:

 - Update your policies (privacy, cookie, and possibly your terms).

 - Add a Cookie banner the people can see and accept, link to your Cookie and/or Privacy policies.

 - Email your EU subscribers for re-consent and to find out what type of emails they want to receive from you (i.e. sales info, info about new services, your reading list, etc.).
 Then, only send them those types of emails.
 Remove them from your list if they asked to be removed.

 - Review the information in the links below for more possible steps.